tnichols217/notes/CV.md

 - Implemented **preventative maintenance** procedures on audiovisual systems in order to reduce breakdowns or malfunctions
 - **Designed and implemented an AV system** from scratch to suit a space, needs, and budget
 - Ran **livestreams** and live audio processing for live events
-- Wrote and ran routine checks and repairs to an AV system
+- Wrote and ran **routine checks** and repairs to an AV system

+## Education
+**Bachelor of Science (B.S.) in Computer Science Candidate** Expected graduation in Jul 2027 | Case Western Reserve University - Cleveland, OH, US

+## Skills

+- 3D Animation
+- Adobe Illustrator
+- Web Applications
+- Blender

+- Node.js

+- Nix CI/CD